OnGuard RockSolid Review: The Smallest & Lightest?

 Conclusion: Is the OnGuard RockSolid worth it?

-OnGuard bike locks are usually really good value for money, meaning you can often find them for very competitive prices!
+OnGuard bike locks are usually really good value for money and are often very competitively priced (check Amazon price).

 OnGuard RockSolid unboxed